Francesco16p/SMA/CushingLogistic.md

 sim_la <- mvtnorm::rmvnorm(n = nsim,mean = la$m, sigma = la$V)
 ```

-At this point we can compute the mean absolute difference between the HPD intervals of the logistic posterior and the ones of the two approximation.
+At this point we can compute the mean absolute difference between the HPD intervals of the logistic posterior and the ones of the two approximations.

 ### $\alpha = 0.95$